remix-run/remix/docs/pages/stacks.md

 - A URL to a tarball (e.g. `https://example.com/remix-stack.tar.gz`)
 - A file URL (e.g. `file:///Users/michael/remix-stack.tar.gz`)

-Additionally, if your stack is in a private GitHub repo, you can set a GitHub token in the `PRIVATE_GITHUB_TOKEN` environment variable:
+Additionally, if your stack is in a private GitHub repo, you can set a GitHub token in the `GITHUB_TOKEN` environment variable:

 ```
-PRIVATE_GITHUB_TOKEN=yourtoken npx create-remix@latest --template your-private/repo
+GITHUB_TOKEN=yourtoken npx create-remix@latest --template your-private/repo
 ```

 The [token just needs `repo` access][repo access token].